w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 ...: TT seems like the right framework for thinking about the DOM and XSS.

 ...: We have an implementation in Chrome.
 We have a polyfill.
-We think the interations with libraries show fesiability.
+We think the interactions with libraries show fesiability.
 We've gained real value from the internal experiments.

 ...: I'd like to migrate this from WICG to WebAppSec.